bmyerz/minized-examples/tips.md

 There is a PS VIP https://www.xilinx.com/video/soc/how-to-use-the-zynq-7000-verification-ip-verify-debug-simulation.html https://www.xilinx.com/support/documentation/ip_documentation/processing_system7_vip/v1_0/ds940-zynq-vip.pdf

+- When creating a Testbench that instantiates your block design wrapper module, it may not automatically find that source.
+You can add simulation source, find that wrapper verilog file, and add it (don't copy)

 ## SDK

 ### How to reset the board without physical access or ability to power cycle the USB port